Muluken2025/Ethiopian-AR-Project-Sites-Leaflet/README.md

-GitHub public link for interactive visualization and more for the project sites (spatial datasets): https://muluken2025.github.io/Ethiopian-AR-Project-Sites-Leaflet/
+GitHub public link for interactive visualization, download, and more information for the project sites (spatial datasets): https://muluken2025.github.io/Ethiopian-AR-Project-Sites-Leaflet/

-Full descriptions are to be added!
+Full descriptions of the protocol are to be added!